jenpennen/jennycho/src/content/work/melodyai.md

 # Research

-## Student Surveys
+## User Surveys

-To better understand how students use AI, _I analyzed weekly check-in surveys from past and present project cycles._ This step had three goals: assess the extent of AI usage, identify potential correlations between AI use and project outcomes, and gain insights into the factors driving student reliance on AI.
+To better understand how students use AI, _I analyzed weekly check-in surveys from past and present project cycles._ This step had three goals: assess the extent of AI usage, identify potential correlations between AI use and project outcomes, and gain insights into the factors driving student reliance on AI. _I also reached out to DFG’s nonprofit clients to gather feedback on project deliverables_, overall satisfaction with DFG's programs, and their perspectives on AI usage, including whether they leverage AI within their own organizations.

-## Nonprofit Clients

-_I also reached out to DFG’s nonprofit clients to gather feedback on project deliverables_, overall satisfaction with DFG's programs, and their perspectives on AI usage, including whether they leverage AI within their own organizations.

 ## Competitive Analysis